rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

    ======  =========  =====  =====  =============================================================================================
    Name    Type       Min    Max    Comment
    ======  =========  =====  =====  =============================================================================================
-   start   timestamp                Time stamp for start of measuring.
-Format according to W3C |br|
-                                    XML dateTime with a resolution of 3 decimal places.
-All time stamps |br|
-                                    in UTC.
-E.g. 2009-10-02T14:34:34.341Z
-   speed   integer    -1     65535  Average speed in km/h (integer) |br|
+   start   timestamp                Time stamp for start of measuring speed   integer    -1     65535  Average speed in km/h (integer) |br|
                                     - Value expressed as an integer with a range of 0-65535. |br|
                                     - Contains data from all detector logics.
 Each detector logic is separated with a comma. |br|